 But I got “Free Dining!”

 Awww, that’s so cute how you think Bob Iger is handing out free shit.
 Think again!
 First of all the Dining Plan is for guests of Disney Resorts only and you absolutely SHOULD stay at a Disney owned resort during your trip, but in order to get the “free” dining plan you must book as a package thru Disney.
 Meaning you pay the room rate they want you to pay in order to “qualify” (foregoing any room-only discount which can range up to 30% at times) and you must also buy your Park tickets from Disney directly which you SHOULD NOT do unless you’re only going for one day or you are an annual passholder.
 The savings you can gain by pricing things individually can be substantial.
 Reputable 3rd party ticket brokers can sell Park tickets at great savings to you.
 Full prices Park tickets (plus taxes) and then missing out on heavy room discounts in order to get the “free” Dining Plan is not something I can recommend.
 Plus the thousands you could save at Deluxe Resorts if you were to Rent DVC points is totally out the window

 Here are the details for this Fall season dining promotion.Ggood for most dates between September 1st – 18th, November 17th – 27th, December 8th – 23rd and must be booked by September 29th in order to qualify.
 You must book for 6days/5nights and include Park Hopper or Park Hopper plus tickets in your booking. *Note Value Resorts do not qualify for September Dates besides Art Of Animation suites

 The Following resorts receive the “free” Quick Service Dining plan

 - Disney’s Coronado Springs Resort

-- Disney’s Art of Animation Resort – Family Suites Only
+- Disney’s Art of Animation Resort (suites only)

 - Disney’s Pop Century Resort*